cornishcoder1/The-Green-Lorry/README.md

 ## Acknowledgements

-- John_McPherson_5P for helping me fix my original if/else statement bug.
 - Dave_Horrocks_5P for his invaluable hours of assistance in helping me understand arrays (a previous PP2 idea), switch statements and CSS animation/keyframes.
 - Eventyret_mentor for spotting my file path bug and helping me fix it.
+- John_McPherson_5P for helping me fix my original if/else statement bug.
+- Jon_5P for his regular chats and positivity.
 - Kera Cudmore_5p & Matthias Kiesel_5p for their Peer Review feedback.
+- Love Maths project for reference and guidance.
+- Sebastian Immel (Mentor)
 - The book 'JavaScript for Kids' by Chris Minnick and Eva Holland.
 This is where the idea for the quote generator came from.
-- Love Maths project for reference and guidance.
-- Sebastian Immel (Mentor)